 With the passing of the Bond Issue- Proposition Kids, the District was able to build an early childhood center to include 16 early childhood classrooms.
-The center will open in August 2018!
+The center opened in August 2018 with an enrollment of 259.

 Below is a breakdown of the enrollment per grade level.